 In a tight economy, you need to be flexible enough to meet the changing needs of your customers.
 This also means re-evaluating who your true customers are.
 Negotiating with your suppliers to provide just-in-time deliveries or to extend payment terms to alleviate cash flow timing issues is a great place to start for companies that no longer have operating lines of credit to draw from.

 No one likes to lay off employees.
 Sometimes there’s just not a way to get around it.
 Offering reduced hours to your employees or making per diem arrangements could be a solution that will work for both of you in the short-term.
 If you have to let your staff go, temporary placement agencies are a great resource to provide help on an “as needed” basis.

 If your industry is shrinking, now is the time to take a second look at your position in the market place.
 Are you poised to capture customers from other businesses that have closed?
 Reach out to other business owners in the community for opportunities to exchange referrals or offer joint discounts.

 You may not be planning to leave your business to Uncle Sam, but if you do not include tax implications in your succession plan, you could be doing just that.

 Without the proper succession planning, barely 30% of small businesses remain profitable into the second generation and less than 15% survive the third generation.
 Failure to develop any plan can be even more disastrous.

 Whether you’re turning over the reins to the next generation, buying a business, selling a business, or merging with a competitor, it can all be very overwhelming.
-Fortunately, you have a team of experts who have assisted many business owners, large and small, in making that transition.
+Fortunately, there are experts who’ve assisted many business owners, large and small, in making that transition.

 Know Your Resources

 Your accountants, tax specialists, and financial advisors are a critical piece of your business team.
-Use their industry experience, knowledge of the local economies, and skills in business management and financial turnaround to take your business to the next level, to more than just survive this downturn.
+Use their industry experience, knowledge of the local economies, and skills in business management and financial turnaround to take your business to the next level and do more than just survive the downturn.